beala/xkcd-password/README.md

 ##Randomness##
 This script uses the `random.SystemRandom()` method.
 This should provide cryptographically secure randomness.

-##Low Memory Algorithm##
-[This](http://blog.usrsb.in/blog/2012/01/11/picking-random-items-from-a-file/) is the low memory algorithm.

-    1. Read a word from the dictionary.
-    2. Give it a random value.
-    3. Insert the value-word pair (as a tuple) into the priority queue.
-    4. If the queue has more than n items, pop an item.
-    5. Repeat until every word has been read.

 ##License##
 The `xkpa.py` script is released under the MIT license: